“When Collyn Rivers speaks, even original equipment manufacturers take notice” – Automobile, Electrical and Air Conditioning News.

 In 2002, he completed and published Motorhome Electrics (now Caravan & Motorhome Electrics).
 This book sells in over 50 countries, and is used by auto-electricians as a main text.

-Collyn’s 2003 Solar That Really Works! (for cabins and RVs).
-This followed a year later by (the now third edition) Solar Success.
+Collyn’s 2003 Solar That Really Works! (for cabins and RVs) was followed by Solar Success.
 This book is a complete guide to home and property systems.
 It has buyers worldwide.
 During all of these years, Collyn assisted countless others to build their own successful solar systems.
-He saved them thousands of dollar whilst so doing.
+He saves them thousands of dollar whilst so doing.
 That knowledge is now in his books – for all to share.

 All of Collyn Rivers’ books are totally free of advertising and industry pressure.
 Writing about this, one commentator noted: ‘Whether it is a fault or a strength, Collyn will tell you exactly what you want to know, like what any supplier or manufacturer is doing right or wrong – and then back his statement with the facts.’
 The sales of his books speak volumes . . .